 2. Recognize that the images you will see during your review should be considered in light of how you actually look, not how someone else thinks you should look or on someone else’s standard of beauty.
 Even so, many times during culling, clients focus on something they don’t like which I did not initially notice since I am not focusing on every little flaw.
 I might only see a big beautiful smile or a cute, impish expression.
 Yet I am often surprised to hear someone say, “…Is my right eye smaller than my left?”
 “I don’t like my nose.”
 “My ears are too big.”
 Is my earlobe too long?”
 In reality, composition, posing, wardrobe, and yes, a little retouching, go a long way.
 But in the end you must have realistic expectations and be accepting of yourself.
 Don’t reject images because of individual flaws.
 Each can be easily handled in post if they bother you.

 3. Keep in mind that when others look at your final image, they are not going to focus on that tiny little piece of hair you want to grow out or your weight, as another example.
 They will see and notice personality.
-They see a twinkle in eyes.
-They see natural beauty or interesting features.
-It is precisely flaws that make us unique.
-And if there is something you want retouched, by all means speak up during the photoshoot and your consultation.
-Professional photographers will keep that in mind when working with you to create images.
+They will see a twinkle in your eyes.
+They will see natural beauty or your interesting features.
+It is precisely our flaws that make us unique.
+And if there is something you want retouched, by all means speak up during the photoshoot.
+Professional photographers will keep your preferences mind when working with you to create images and retouching them.

-4. Toss out preconceived notions about what is chic, fashionable, or trendy – unless, of course, you are a model or a leading actor / actress and going to use the images for that purpose.
-For most business headshots, however, don’t focus on looking hip or trendy.
-More than likely, 20 years from now, that off the shoulder or weathered and torn wardrobe and exotic hairstyle will only give you and others a good laugh.
+4. Toss out pre-conceived notions about what is chic, fashionable, or trendy – unless, of course, you are a model or a leading actor / actress and using the images for that purpose.
+Most business headshots, however, don’t focus on looking hip or trendy.
+More than likely, 20 years from now, that off-the-shoulder or weathered and torn wardrobe or exotic hairstyle will only give you and others a good laugh.
+(Don’t believe me?
+Ask someone who got married in the 1960s or 1970s to show you portraits of their wedding party.)
 However, if you dress with a long term view, a classic look works better over time.
 Consider this.
 Go to the internet and search for portraits of famous people.
-Look at the portraits and headshots created by the photography masters for the choices they made.
-You will likely find images that are stunning still today, even though the clothes are no longer in style and makeup not relevant.
-In such images, the viewer’s eyes will still focus squarely on the subject’s face.
+Look at the portraits and headshots created by photography masters for the choices they made.
+You will likely find images that are stunning today, even though the clothes are no longer in style and makeup not relevant.
+In such images, the viewer’s eyes will focus squarely on the subject’s face.
 Go for simple and classic.

 5. The images created in your photoshoot will not only serve a particular purpose (e.g., headshot for LinkedIn, portrait for a holiday card, framed print for Mom), but become a stamp of how you looked at a certain point in your life.
-You will cherish professional images more as you age.
+You will cherish professional images as you age.
 All of us age.
-This moment is as young as we are.
-Treat yourself like the special person you are and let confidence shine through.
+This moment is only as young as we are this second.
+Treat yourself like a special person and let your confidence shine through.

-And when you are ready to take the time and make an investment in a professional headshot or portrait, realize you must accept yourself when you look into the bathroom mirror.
-If you don’t, no photographer can create images you like because the issue won’t be the photographs, it will be your own self loathing.
+And when you are ready to allot sufficient time and make an investment in a professional headshot or portrait photoshoot, realize you must accept yourself when you look into the mirror.
+If you don’t, no photographer can create images you will like, because the issue won’t be the photographs, but your own self loathing.
 There is only one Christy Brinkley or George Clooney.
 You have your own beauty to capture!